The Shirley Temple Cocktail

-The Shirley Temple Cocktail actually is a Mocktail and one of the best-known alcohol-free bar drinks.
+The Shirley Temple Cocktail has been one of the best-known alcohol-free bar drinks for decades.
 It's a mix of ginger ale, lime juice, and grenadine.

 Shirley Temple Cocktail